chaithanyakumarreddy57-spec/simple-interest-calculator/CONTRIBUTING.md

 # Contributing

-All contributions are welcome!
+All contributions are welcome, including:

-You can contribute by:
+- Bug reports
-- Reporting bugs
+- Bug fixes
-- Fixing bugs
+- Documentation improvements
-- Improving documentation
+- Enhancements
-- Suggesting enhancements
+- Ideas

-- Sharing ideas
+We appreciate any contributions that help improve the project.